-- External obliques: You’ll find these either side of your abdomen.
-These muscles give you the flexibility needed to move and twist your torso.
+- External obliques: You’ll find these on either side of your abdomen, giving you the flexibility and strength to move, bend and twist your torso.

-- Latissimus dorsi: Sometimes nicknamed the “lats”, these muscles play a big role in helping to stablise the spine.
-You’ll find them running along each side of your body from the shoulder blades to the pelvis.
+- Latissimus dorsi: Sometimes referred to as your “lats”, these muscles on your back play a big role in helping to stabilise your spine.
+You’ll find them running along each side of your body from your shoulder blades to your pelvis.

 Think of the transverse abdominis like a corset, wrapping around your midsection.
-Then, your obliques criss-cross your torso, and the rectus abdominis sits on top.
-When these four layers of muscles are all braced together, you have an engaged core and the rest of your body is well supported for movement.
+Then, your obliques criss-cross the sides of your torso, and the rectus abdominis sits on top.
+When these layers of muscles are all braced together, you have an engaged core and the rest of your body is well supported for movement.

 What does an engaged core feel like?

 You should feel stable and secure, and everything from your rib cage to your pelvis should feel like a single, strong cylinder.
-Using the sucker punch analogy can be a helpful reminder that it shouldn’t feel like you’re sucking your stomach in, or holding your breath.
-You should be able to breathe easily and normally.
+Using the sucker punch analogy can be a helpful reminder that it shouldn’t feel like you’re sucking your stomach in or holding your breath.
+You should be able to breathe!

-How do I know if I’m engaging my core?
+How do you know when you're engaging your core?

-- You’re able to do a hollow hold or a straight leg hold without arching your back.
+- You’re able to perform straight-leg raises or a straight leg hold without arching your back.
 Every part of your spine should be touching the floor

-- You’re able to maintain your balance when doing single-leg exercises, like a single-leg press or single-leg ab bike
+- You’re able to maintain your balance better when performing single-leg exercises, such as a single-leg glute bridge or single-leg deadlift

-- You’re able to keep your body in a straight line from head to toe while holding a plank or doing a push up
+- You’re able to keep your body in a straight line from head to toe while holding a plank or performing a push up

-- You can lift weights overhead without arching your back, such as barbell squats, deadlifts or overhead movements like a shoulder press
+- You can lift weights without arching your back, such as barbell squats, deadlifts or overhead movements like a shoulder press

 Core activation exercises

 These core activation exercises can help to switch those ab muscles on before you start your workout.
 Core activation is essentially about practicing engaging your core before the real work begins to prime your muscles and mind for what it should feel like.
 You only need to do these for 30 seconds or so, just long enough to feel the muscles engaged.

-To do the dead bug, lie on your back with your legs stretched out.
-You want the entire length of your spine touching the floor.
-Raise your arms straight up towards the ceiling and create a tabletop position with your legs (bend your legs at 90 degrees at both the hip and the knee), all while still maintaining full contact between the spine and the ground.
+- Raise your arms straight up towards the ceiling and create a tabletop position with your legs by bending your legs at 90 degrees at both the hip and the knee.
+Your spine should be touching the floor at all times.

-To do the bridge, lie on your back with your knees bent — your heels should be close against your buttocks.
-Keep your back in a neutral position, not arched but not forced against the floor, either.
-The entire length of your spine should be touching the ground.
+- Lie on your back with your knees bent — your heels should be close to your glutes.
+Keep your back in a neutral position with your spine flat on the floor.

-Tighten your abdominal muscles and, without tilting them, raise your hips off the floor until they’re in line with your knees and shoulders.
-Hold the position for as long as you can without letting your abdominal muscles relax.
+- Tighten your abdominal muscles and lift your hips off the floor until they’re in line with your knees and shoulders.
+Your body should form one straight line from head to knees.

 When to engage your core

 Knowing when to activate your core is as important as knowing how to do it - it’s something you should do before and during your workout.

-- Engage your core when lifting weights: By activating your core during strength training, you’ll help to keep your back straight and shoulders retracted, two things that are essential for safe weight lifting.
+- Engage your core when lifting weights: By activating your core during strength training, you’ll help to keep your spine neutral and shoulders retracted, two things that are essential for safe weight lifting.

-- Engage your core while doing cardio: Whether you’re doing low-impact cardio like swimming, walking and cycling or high-impact cardio like running or high intensity interval training (HIIT), engaging your core will lead to improved posture plus decrease the risk of injury.
+- Engage your core while doing cardio: Whether you’re doing low-impact cardio like swimming, walking and cycling or high-impact cardio like running or high-intensity interval training (HIIT), engaging your core will lead to improved posture and movement, plus decrease the risk of injury

 Engaging your core can help to make your workouts more effective

-Every movement you make, whether it’s squatting or sprinting, requires the use of your core muscles.
-When your core is switched on, your body becomes strong and stable, and this stability is vital for a safe and effective workout.
+Almost every movement you make, whether it’s squatting, crunching or sprinting, requires the use of your core muscles.
+When your core is engaged, your body becomes strong and stable, making for a safe and effective workout.